thehaseebshah/garden/content/Public Rulebook/Methods of Note Taking.md

 ## General Method:
 ### [[From Our Thoughts and Ideas]]:
 - Dump
-	- If it's an idea that can be implemented or a life lesson
+	- If it's an idea that can be implemented, or should be memorized or a life lesson
 		- You should incubate these notes for a Week to see if you really want to keep them or if they no longer feel important
 			- You may want to Delete unimportant notes after the incubation period
 			- Or archive them